Kerem-Bar/streaming-media-knowledge-graph-llm/README.md

 ## 🔍 Query Retrieval: Structured Cypher vs. AI Free-Text

-As detailed in **Part 3** of 'Knowledge Graph Final Project - Netflix.pdf' and demonstrated in Appendices **D & E** of 'Appendices - Netflix.pdf', multi-hop competency questions were evaluated across two parallel channels.
-For example, focusing on Competency Question 2: Geopolitical Regulation & Content Restrictions (identifying geographic regions, governing authorities, and regulatory policies enforcing censorship or quotas on streaming services), these queries manifest either as **deterministic matches** (where graph paths and semantic text fully align) or **zero records / bounded precision** (where structural gaps cause Neo4j to return empty results while the AI maintains strict factual boundaries):
+As detailed in Part 3 of `Knowledge Graph Final Project - Netflix.pdf` and demonstrated in Appendices D & E of `Appendices - Netflix.pdf`, multi-hop competency questions—such as evaluating **"Identifying geographic regions, governing authorities, and regulatory policies enforcing censorship or quotas on streaming services"**—were evaluated across two parallel channels, manifesting either as **deterministic matches** (where graph paths and semantic text fully align) or **zero records / bounded precision** (where structural gaps cause Neo4j to return empty results while the AI maintains strict factual boundaries).
+Since each AI tool generated a unique ontology with its own structural topology, the corresponding Cypher queries were adapted to match each model's distinct schema:

 * **Scenario A: Successful Multi-Hop Traversal (Deterministic Match)**
   When an ontology is precisely structured, queries execute continuous multi-hop traversals across interconnected nodes (A -> B -> C -> D).
 In Gemini's model, this is demonstrated through its four-node path: